Home/Blog/Lifestyle/Food & Nutrition/Magnesium-Rich Foods: Top Sources for a Healthy Diet

 Which fruit has the highest magnesium content?

-Avocados are among the fruits highest in magnesium, with about 58 mg per avocado.
+Among common fresh fruits, avocados are generally highest in magnesium, with about 58 mg per medium-sized fruit.

 Are bananas a good source of magnesium?